rainshowerLabs/blutgang/README.md

 ### Docker

-*Note: The overhead of running blutgang inside of docker reduces cache read performance by 10-20%.*

 The official docker image is available on [dockerhub](https://hub.docker.com/r/makemake1337/blutgang).
 You must provide a config file to the docker container, as well as expose the port specified.
 Example:
 ```bash